mikkojarvinen/UWD/README.md

 8. Click "Manage", then "Products and Services"
 9. On the right of the Intel Grapchics Control Center, click three dots menu "..." and Download for offline use
 10. Download appxbundle and prerequisities

-## Windows has a nasty bug
-There is a bug in Windows.
-During first user logon, Windows will delete sideloaded apps.
-This means that all UWP HSA's installed will also be deleted.